Teaching, Library Science, and Education Administration

 - NAFSA: Association of International Educators

-Danielle Johnson graduated 2006 and is a librarian at a 4k - 8 school in Oconomowoc, WI.
+Danielle Johnson graduated from CSB in 2006 and is a librarian at a 4k - 8 school in Oconomowoc, WI.

-Melissa Hendrickx graduated in 2009, completed her commitment with Teach For America in 2011, and is going to graduate school at St. Thomas for an MA in English.
+Melissa Hendrickx graduated from CSB in 2009, completed her commitment with Teach For America in 2011, and is going to graduate school at St. Thomas for an MA in English.

 Maria Capecchi graduated from CSB in 2004 with a degree in English and Theater and is now an English teacher and the head of theater at Rush City High School.
 After attending CSB, she went on to graduate school, earning a MA in teaching, which allowed her to get her teaching license and Master's Degree in one step.